Kilby-tech/Hotz-Zero/README.md

 Hotz-Zero

-Open SoC hardware for self-driving cars
+An Open hardware for self-driving cars capable of providing automonous driving features compatible with existing commercial products.
+Hotz Zero is the first stage of a multi-stage platform where each stage will have a clear functional delivery.

 # Hotz Zero platform